leonidas/codeblog/2012/2012-01-08-streams-coroutines.md

 Using `fmap`, you can apply a function of type `a -> b` to a `Coroutine i a`, but what if you had a function of type `a -> b -> c`?
 If you use `fmap` like before, you end up with with a result of type `Coroutine i (b -> c)`.
 In order to feed in the second parameter `b`, we need a more powerful abstraction: applicative functor.

 Applicative functors are functors that have two additional properties.
-So a parametric type `T a` is an applicative functor if:
+A parametric type `T a` is an applicative functor if:

 * You can put any "pure" value inside T, i.e. you have a function `a -> T a`
 * You can apply a function that is inside T to a value that is inside T, i.e. you have a function `T (a -> b) -> T a -> T b`

-In haskell, the above two functions are called `pure` and `<*>`.
+In Haskell, the above two functions are called `pure` and `<*>`.

 ```haskell